AndyA13/exposure/README.md

 Configuration
 =============

-The following environment variables must be set.
+The following environment variables must be set for S3 support.

  - AWS_ACCESS_KEY_ID
  - AWS_SECRET_ACCESS_KEY
  - AWS_STORAGE_BUCKET_NAME

+There is one other environment variable that can be set, SENTRY_DSN to add support for getsentry.com.